 Make the base and crumb layer:

 - Whisk together the flours, sugar, baking powder, salt in a mixing bowl.
-Using your fingers, work the butter cubes into the dry ingredients until a crumbly dough is formed, much like the dough of a pie crust before adding the water.
+Using your fingers, work the butter cubes into the dry ingredients until a crumbly dough is formed, much the way the dough of a pie crust before adding the water.
+The clumps will be relatively firm.
 Butter pieces should be irregularly sized.

 Layer the Bars: